 - further operations and visualization

 Xarray and Dask work together following a lazy principle.
-This means when you access and manipulate a Zarr store the data is in not immediately downloaded and loaded in memory.
+This means that when you access and manipulate a Zarr store the data is in not immediately downloaded and loaded in memory.
 Instead, Dask constructs a task graph that represents the operations to be performed.
-A smart user will reduce the amount of data that needs to be downloaded before the computation takes place, e.g., when the .compute()

-1. Data access and preview¶
+1. Data access¶

 import xarray as xr